isomerpages/moe-peicaisec/_student-development/CCE/Sexuality Education1.md

 	You may [click here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.</br>
 	<b>Overview of Peicai Secondary School’s Sexuality Education Programme for 2023</b><br/>
 	4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law.
-You may click here for more information on the scope of Sexuality Education in the school curriculum.<br/>
-5. The subjects that incorporate topics on sexuality include:<br/>
+You may click here for more information on the scope of Sexuality Education in the school curriculum.<br/>5.
+The subjects that incorporate topics on sexuality include:<br/>a.
+Science<br/>b.Character and Citizenship Education (CCE)<br/>

-a.
-Science<br/>
-b.
-Character and Citizenship Education (CCE)<br/>
+<b>Sexuality Education Lessons:</b><br/>